Rescue Insurance

 We do not provide rescue insurance as part of our fees

-Your own health insurance may cover rescue and emergency transport to the nearest medical facility, but if you have a large deductible policy, the greater part of this might come out of your pocket.
-You should check with your insurer to see what, if anything, they cover in the way of rescue and evacuation, as well as repatriation to your country of residence.
+Your own health insurance may cover rescue and transport to the nearest medical facility, but if you have a large deductible policy this might come out of your pocket.
+You should check with your insurer to see what, if anything, they cover in the way of rescue and evacuation.

 Purchasing rescue insurance